• Skip to primary navigation

 Amanda McGillicuddy

-This simple 3 ingredient sugar free and low calorie beverage is a great way to cool down after a hot summer day.
+This simple 3 ingredient sugar-free and low calorie beverage is a great way to cool down after a hot summer day.

-4.5 from 4 votes
+4.45 from 9 votes

 Print Recipe Pin Recipe

-Prep Time 10 mins
+Prep Time 10 minutes mins

-Total Time 10 mins
+Total Time 10 minutes mins

 Course Beverage